-At a time of severe and heightened anxiety when many of our lives have been changed, it can be hard to think of anything else, to concentrate or to manage.
-It is also not unusual to reach a stage in life when things are not working the way we would like them to, either at home or at work.
-The two together may seem unmanageable.
+It is not unusual to reach a stage in life when things are not working the way we would like them to, either at home or at work.

-This may range from emotional concerns such as fear and anxiety, loneliness, a lack of confidence and self belief, depression; to work related concerns such as stress, redundancy or issues with management; and difficulties in relationships that may effect both.
+This may range from emotional concerns such as depression, fear and anxiety, loneliness, a lack of confidence and self belief; to work related concerns such as stress, redundancy or issues with management; and difficulties in relationships that may effect both.

 Just as there are different causes, there are different options to suit what is needed from depth psychotherapy and counselling to brief solution focused work.